 Ginger tea is so easy to make on your own, too!
 All you need is about 2 inches of fresh ginger root and 1 to 2 cups water.
 Simply peel the ginger and then cut it into thin slices.
 Bring the water to a boil in a saucepan, add the ginger, and simmer for 5 to 10 minutes, depending on how strong you want your tea.
 Pour the concoction into your tea cup, maybe add a little lemon, cinnamon, or raw organic honey and enjoy!

 You don’t need coffee or an energy drink when you’re feeling sluggish.
 Most of the time you just need water.
 Very often, fatigue can be attributed to dehydration.
 When you wake up in the morning, drink a 16-ounce glass of water with a slice of lemon in it, right away.
-Try and stay hydrated throughout your day – you should be drinking about nine 8-ounce cups of water every day.
+Try and stay hydrated throughout your day – conventional wisdom says you should be drinking about nine 8-ounce cups of water every day.
+A more precise calculation would be drinking half your body weight in ounces.
 Any time you start to feel sluggish, sip some water and see how much your energy levels change.

 Take a hike